Generalization of Laughlin's Theory for the Fractional Quantum Hall Effect: Introduction

-The single particle wave function for two-dimensional electrons in the lowest LL subjected to a magnetic field $B$ perpendicular to the plane of the system is $\psi_l(z) =z^l \exp[-\vert z \vert^2 /4]$ with complex coordinate $z= (x-iy)/\ell$, angular momentum of the degenerate orbitals $l=0,1,2,\cdots$, and magnetic length $\ell = (\hbar c /eB)^{1/2}$.
-Laughlin \cite{Laughlin83} proposed the ground state wave function for $N$ particles at $\nu =1/m$ (hitherto suppressing ubiquitous Gaussian factor for each particle) as $\Psi^L_{1/m} = \prod_{k<l}z_{kl}^m $ with relative coordinate between two particles $z_{kl} = z_k -z_l$, where $z_k$ is the coordinate of $k$-th particle.
-Laughlin proposed also the wave functions of a quasiparticle (QP) and a quasihole (QH) excitations as $\Psi_{1/m}^{L,\rm{qp}} = \prod_l \partial_{z_l} \Psi^L_{1/m}$ and $\Psi_{1/m}^{L,\rm{qh}} = \prod_l z_l \Psi^L_{1/m}$ with their respective charges $(-e/m)$ and $e/m$.
-The Haldane-Halperin (HH) hierarchy theory \cite{Haldane83,Halperin84} begins with these QPs and QHs: If the pair-wise interaction between them is dominated by the repulsive short range part and is less than the energy gap of the parent Laughlin state, and their number becomes half of the particles of the parent state, new incompressible ``daughter'' states are formed at $\nu = 1/(m\pm 1/2)$; the sign $+(-)$ is for the state generated by QPs(QHs).
-Each of these daughter states will further generate two granddaughter states by producing their Laughlin-like QPs and QHs.
-Iterating this process, a family of fractions can be generated, but it does not produce robust hierarchy of states as certain states in the upper steps of the hierarchy are not realized \cite{Jain07,Jain14} while some states in much lower steps of the hierarchy have been observed.
-Further, no simple \cite{Morf86,Morf87,Greiter94} explicit wave functions for these daughter states can be formulated using QP or QH wave functions.
+Correlated quantum liquids formed by two-dimensional electrons exposed to a large magnetic field manifest through the phenomenon of fractional quantum Hall effect (FQHE) \cite{Tsui82}, characterized by different topological quantum numbers labeled \cite{Willett87} with the corresponding filling fractions.
+The single particle wave function for two-dimensional electrons in the lowest Landau level (LL) subjected to a magnetic field $B$ perpendicular to the plane of the system is $\psi_l(z) =z^l \exp[-\vert z \vert^2 /4]$ with complex coordinate $z= (x-iy)/\ell_B$, angular momentum of the degenerate orbitals $l=0,1,2,\cdots$, and magnetic length $\ell_B = (\hbar c /eB)^{1/2}$.
+The manybody wave function describing any correlated liquid, in principle, will be an appropriate linear combination of wave functions for occupied orbitals; however this will not be useful for large number of electrons as we do not have any general procedure for extracting any meaningful convenient form of the wave function from it.
+Nonetheless Laughlin \cite{Laughlin83}, based on certain general principles, proposed very accurate ground state wave function for $N$ electrons at the filling fraction $\nu =1/m$ (hitherto suppressing ubiquitous Gaussian factor for each electron) as $\Psi^L_{1/m} = \prod_{k<l}z_{kl}^m $ with $z_{kl} = z_k -z_l$, where $z_k$ is the coordinate of $k$-th electron.
+The wave functions of a quasiparticle (QP) and a quasihole (QH) excitations of the Laughlin states are $\Psi_{1/m}^{L,\rm{qp}} = \prod_l \partial_{z_l} \Psi^L_{1/m}$ and $\Psi_{1/m}^{L,\rm{qh}} = \prod_l z_l \Psi^L_{1/m}$ with their respective charges $(-e/m)$ and $e/m$.
+The Haldane-Halperin (HH) hierarchy theory \cite{Haldane83,Halperin84} for other fractions in the lowest LL predicts the production of daughter states by the condensation of these QPs and QHs at certain densities.
+However, no simple \cite{Morf86,Morf87,Greiter94} explicit wave functions for these daughter states can be formulated using QP or QH wave functions.